| |

 eucalyptus trees camino

 The 5th week of walking was a beautiful finale.
-The weather swings this week were quite extreme, cold foggy mornings gave way to blazing hot afternoons which made me more confident than I ever that I wouldn’t want to do this walk in the middle of summer!
-We also started going through more and more farmland in Galicia.
-It’s official; Galicia was the stinkiest part of the trail by far.
-We walked right through farms and next to manure piles and various other horrible smells.
-But at the same time Springtime popped up in front of us intermixing the air with sweet smells.
+The weather swings this week were quite extreme; cold foggy mornings gave way to blazing hot afternoons, which made me more confident than I ever thought that I wouldn’t want to do this walk in the middle of summer!

 fog

-The trail was fogged in and perfect weather for walking
+The trail was fogged in, and it was perfect weather for walking

 galicia spain